Internet-Draft Rego Policy in OAuth March 2026

 confirmation_required:

 OPTIONAL.
 Boolean indicating whether user consent is required.
 If true, the agent MUST obtain explicit user approval.
+When used with JWT Grant Interaction Response [I-D.parecki-oauth-jwt-grant-interaction-response], this corresponds to the interaction_required error code and interaction flow.

 evidence_required: